 Iran's number one state sponsor of terror.

-That terror was led by Solomonny.
+That terror was led by Soleimani.

 That's a pretty big deal, I guess, except if you're a Democrat.

-But they were too busy Russia, Russia.
+But they were too busy, Russia, Russia, impeach, impeach, Ukraine, Ukraine.

-Now, I know the inspector general's report validated everything I told you about the dirty Russian dossier that Hillary paid for, and how that was the bulk of information in the FISA applications and the DOJ affirming, yep, uh They were fraudulently obtained.
+Now, I know the Inspector General's report validated everything I told you about the dirty Russian dossier that Hillary paid for and how that was the bulk of information in the FISA applications and the DOJ affirming, yep, they were fraudulently obtained to spy on Carter Page, deny him his civil liberties, and his basic fundamental civil rights, and that it was used as a backdoor to spy on a presidential candidate.

-They cheated Bernie.
+Wow, they cheated Bernie.

-They tried to, you know, cheat Trump.
+They tried to cheat Trump.

 Remember, even the New York Times finally came around.